 Tightening regulations are driving the need to replace more imported products with locally made products.
-Although foreign products are not completely to for government procurement, but limited, it is important for foreign companies to continue looking for more efficient ways of working unleash the potential of the Russian market.
+Although foreign products are not completely prohibited (?) for government procurement, but limited, it is important for foreign companies to continue looking for more efficient ways of working unleash the potential of the Russian market.

 An increasingly high priority for international companies is the ability to adapt and cope with changing conditions and uncertainty.

 At the same time, this situation offers great opportunities.
 Companies that decide to localize their business in Russia have the following advantages:

 We understand that all the definitions that are used concerning localization and import substitution processes seem unclear at first and can even be confusing.
 Meanwhile, understanding the general context and all the subtleties of terminology cannot be overestimated.